Executive Brief · 2026

 Proof point

-drop in design-system support questions measured by Miro after making its system agent-readable.
+A Miro design engineer's report after making its system agent-readable: a 70–80% drop.
 The system starts answering for itself.

 Source: playbook sections "When you're ready to grow" and "Team & governance"